Free Assessment: How does your inbound marketing measure up?

 How do you plan on critiquing the product?

-Once you get to know the product intimately, you'll should create criteria for which you plan to judge the product on.
+Once you get to know the product intimately, you'll should create criteria by which to judge the product.

 For instance, if you were writing reviews of vehicles, you'd want to include sections on how it handles on the road, safety features, interior features, size of the trunk, price, etc.